bunsberry/KostyaBunsberry/README.md

 ### Hi there 👋
-- 🔭 I’m currently working on a super secret proprietary software.
+- 🔭 I’m currently making iOS stuff for food.
-- 🌱 I’m currently learning AppKit
+- 🌱 I’m currently learning C# for game development
 - 💬 Ask me about anything!
 I'm happy to chat with coders at any time of my day (although I only talk in Russian and English)
 - 📫 How to reach me:
     * Email: kostya.bunsberry@gmail.com